PatrickMcCrone/Event-App/README.md

 # Event-App

 This is the start of out Web-based Event App! - To be able to run a local server and use this basic app, ensure Node is installed on your machine - If you need to figure out how to install Node, just look it up on Google.
-It is fairly simple
+It is fairly simple.
+Here's a link anyways: https://nodejs.org/en

 1. Starting the App
    - To start the app, open a terminal in your IDE